usaid-cs/yesterday-i-learned/random.md

 1. Age of consent [laws](https://en.wikipedia.org/wiki/Age_of_consent#Law) are often enforced only if there is a significant gap between the age of the two (or more) parties, so a 18yo having sex with a 17yo is hardly ever an issue.
 1. The majority of videos on tudou.com have *Chinese* subtitles because it is obvious, even to them, that their *standardised* dialect cannot be understood.
 1. ISIS chose orange suits for their prisoners, might have done so as a throwback to [Abu Ghraib](https://en.wikipedia.org/wiki/Abu_Ghraib_torture_and_prisoner_abuse) in 2003/2004, where Americans tortured Iraqi prisoners in similarly humiliating ways.
-1. [Women are more likely to have an SF (rather than an ST)](https://www.pinterest.ca/pin/222646775302665394/) than men in their Myers-Briggs Type Indicators.
 1. A casket is generally rectangular (four-sided).
 A coffin is one of those angled versions that tapers downwards *towards* the body's feet (six-sided).
 1. [Pulau Satumu](https://en.wikipedia.org/wiki/Pulau_Satumu) is an island in Singapore.
 Its name means "one tree", but the island has more than one tree.
 1. Braiding involves three strands of something, and moving the outermost strand into the middle.
 Repeat until there is no remaining length.
 No idea what to do once you have no length left.